microsoft/greenlands/Docs/Data-Collection-How-To.md

 To be able to play against an agent, first you need to register the service in the Dashboard.
 Create a new agent service for each agent instance to run.
 For example, if you want to run 3 MHB agents instances, register 3 agent services.
 To do so, add any name to identify the agent, e.g. MHB1.
 Add any URL and check the agent challenge and Team are correct.

 The agent needs to be run through a script that recovers these environment variables and creates an environment, a client to connect to Event Hub, and an instance of the `AgentToolkit` class.
 There are several examples included in the repository.
-Once the script is running, it will start exchanging messages with the Plaiground server and the agent will be queued for new games.
+Once the script is running, it will start exchanging messages with the Greenlands server and the agent will be queued for new games.

 TODO: how to get the connection keys trough service?